1. Introduction

 Say there is a sequence 1, 2, 4, 7 ....
 You may have come across quite a few of these types of sequences on IQ tests and whatnot, and it is easy to find that the fifth term is 11 and so on.

-However, it is obvious at a glance that the sequence does not follow the familiar arithmetic or geometric formulas, so we cannot yet find an arbitrary nth term of the sequence without knowing the previous terms.
-Finding the general formula for this will be the goal of this derivation.
+However, it is obvious at a glance that the sequence does not follow the familiar formulas for finding the nth term of arithmetic or geometric sequences, so we cannot yet find an arbitrary nth term of the sequence without first knowing the previous terms.
+Finding the general closed-form solution for this will be the goal of this derivation.

 We can see this clearly if we construct a new sequence from the first differences: